 Licence fees are calculated on the basis of a share of Net Broadcasting Revenue (NBR), subject to minimum annual fees.
 For full details of the fees that apply please refer to the joint licence summary.

-Payment can be made by Direct Debit, credit or debit card or by BACS if you request an invoice.
+Apply online for a joint licence for community radio.
+Once your licence is in place, payment can be made by Direct Debit, credit or debit card or by BACS.

 Why is it a joint licence?

 PPL and PRS for Music are committed to simplifying music licensing.
 Since 1 January 2017, we have offered a joint licence for community radio stations to replace each organisation’s individual, separate licences.
 We did this to reduce administration for stations, which would have previously required two separate licences.

 The licence grants the rights required for stations to broadcast and simulcast to listeners in the UK.
 Key rights include:

 - The right to broadcast PPL and PRS for Music repertoire on AM/FM/small scale DAB community radio;

 - The optional right to simulcast the AM/FM/small scale DAB broadcast online;